-Colorado Department of Law PEACE OFFIC PHYSICAL/PSYCHC AFFIDAVI1 Criminal Justice Section, POST Board 1300 Broadway, 9 th Floor Denver, CO 80203 post@coag.gov 720-508-6721 FAX 866-858-7486 July 2016 Last Name First Full Middle Email Address: POST PID # NOTE: All personal information provided to POST is confidential and will not be Date of Birth: released to the public, pursuant to § 24-72-204, C.R.S.
+Colorado Department of Law Criminal Justice Section, POST Board 1300 Broadway, 9th Floor Denver, CO 80203 post@coag.gov 720-508-6721 FAX 866-858-7486

+First Full Middle

+Email Address:

+POST PID# NOTE: All personal information provided to POST is confidential and will not be

+Date of Birth: released to the public, pursuant to § 24-72-204, C.R.S.

 C.R.S.
-Authority for Appointment: § § 16-2.5 If you do not see a C.R.S. for your t title, please enter it here: § 16-2.5 as a provisionally authorized peace performed within one year prior to th state of Colorado per § 24-31-303(5 to any appointment in the State o another Colorado agency must o gone both a physical and psychological evaluation officer, certified peace officer or a reserve peace the date of appointment by a physician and either (5)(b), C.R.S.
-Please note that effective 1/31/16 of Colorado.
-Any officer separating from one complete a phys/psych evaluation, if one has a available to the receiving agency. e officer.
-Such evaluations shall have been r a psychologist or psychiatrist licensed by the 6 Phys/Psych evaluations are required prior e Colorado agency and appointed by A Psychological/Physical exam is a not required for this position, per statute.
-A physical/psychological exam was Law Enforcement Agency providing performed within three years and made availabl Physical/Psychological evaluation le to this agency.
-Appointment Certified Peace Officer Agency Head Reserve Peace Officer Provisional Peace Office er Authority Date of appointment: Agency: Contact Name (Print Name ;) Contact Telephone # ACCOMPANYING DOCUM TRUE, CORRECT, AND CO ERJURY, I DECLARE THAT I HAVE EXAMENTS, AND TO THE BEST OF MY KNOW OMPLETE.
-I FURTHER ACKNOWLEDGE CCURACY MAY RESULT IN REVOCATIO FION.
-WLEDGE AND BELIEF, THEY ARE THAT ANY FALSE STATEMENT, Date:
+Authority for Appointment: § § 16-2.5

+If you do not see a C.R.S. for your ti itle, please enter it here: § 16-2.5

+as a provisionally authorized peace performed within one year prior to the state of Colorado per § 24-31-303(5 to any appointment in the State of another Colorado agency must of officer, certified peace officer or a reserve peed date of appointment by a physician and 6 (b)(b), C.R.S.
+Please note that effective 1 /3 aluation to determine such person's fitness to serve peace officer.
+Such evaluations shall have been either a psychologist or psychiatrist licensed by the 31/16 Phys/Psych evaluations are required prior one Colorado agency and appointed by ne has not been conducted within the

+☐ A Psychological/Physical exam is r not required for this position, per statute ( (Rehire, transfer within department, etc.)

+performed within three years and made averaged Physical/Psychological evaluation railable to this agency.

+☐ Appointment

+Certified Peace Officer ☐ Agency Head

+Reserve Peace Officer

+☐ Provisional Peace Office r Authority

+Date of appointment:

+Date of appointment:Agency: